nawyman/pokedexProject/README.md

 I hope you enjoy and have fun with my Pokedex!!

+I also have here a CSV file that has every single Pokemon's stat totals and stat breakdowns, as well as descriptions and links to their image

 ** I don't own the right to anything Pokemon related and did this just for fun (I'm not sure if I have to say this, but here it is anyways) **

 -NW